Hi, I’m Jo-Lynne. Welcome to my li’l home on the Internet! I’m so glad you dropped by.

 I try to feature products that fit a variety of budgets.
 Want to see my list of must-have wardrobe essentials?
 I put this page together with some of my favorite products for your fashion inspiration and shopping convenience.

 Besides the fact that I have no unspoken thoughts and the incessant need to over-share, blogging gives me the flexibility of a work-at-home mom, and it has opened up many exciting doors of opportunity.
 One of my greatest honors was being named one of the 50 most powerful and influential women in social media by Nielsen Online in 2009.

 I’ve made appearances for Hebrew National, Huggies, Neiman Marcus, and Bloomingdales and I’ve traveled as press for CAbi, TJMaxx, iRobot, Chick-Fil-A, Krusteaz, Target, CVS, Bosch, Disney World, and more.

 I’ve worked as a brand ambassador and/or spokesperson for brands such as Udi’s Gluten Free Foods, Krusteaz, Tanger Outlets, InStyle Magazine, Shout Laundry, Payless ShoeSource, Ross Dress For Less, Rack Room Shoes, Hallmark, CVS Pharmacy, and CAbi Clothing; and my writing has been featured on Mothering.com, BlogHer.com, and various local publications.

-My recipes have been featured in Redbook, Elle, Cosmopolitan, and Southern Living magazines, and on DoctorOz.com.
+My recipes have been featured in Southern Living magazine as well as Redbookmag.com, Elle.com, Cosmopolitan.com, CountryLiving.com, Relish.com, and DoctorOz.com.
 I also authored The Everything Gluten-Free Breakfast and Brunch Cookbook with Adams Media.